snthl-s/MD-Repo/RESUME.md

 Internal project management tool to track the progress of a project.

-- Support for sharepoint application.
+- Support for Sharepoint application.
 - Developed a system to track the support tickets and calls.
 - Generate customized reports to users according to the requirements.
 - Part of Problem Management team to solve the common issues, understand the issue, Impact Analysis and provide solutions.